victorve-l/Reckitt_EBAC/README.md

 <div align="center"><img src="https://github.com/victorve-l/Reckitt_EBAC/blob/main/Templates/Fig8.jpg" width="600" height="500" /></div>
 <p>According to the cluster assignment, clusters 1 and 4 belong to products whose profits are 'low' (less than 1500 units).
 Cluster 3 belongs to products with intermediate profits (approximately 27 000 units).
 Clusters 0 and 2 belong to products that generated high profits (greater than 70,000 units).
 It should be noted that sales en these last groups were variable compared to others.</p>
 <div align="center"><img src="https://github.com/victorve-l/Reckitt_EBAC/blob/main/Templates/Fig9.jpg" width="600" height="450" /></div>
-<a target="_blank" href="https://github.com/victorve-l/Reckitt_EBAC/blob/main/04_Segmentation%20with%20K-means%20Clustering/Segmentation%20with%20K-means%20Clustering.ipynb"> Full code for this section</a>
-<a href="#project-structure">Back to Project Structure</a>

 <h2 id="time-series-forecasting">Time Series Forecasting 📈</h2>